Palavyr/Palavyr/README.md

 Since the application is dockerized, there are only a couple steps to get going.

+### 1. Set environment variables on your system

+All you need to set is the `ECR_REGISTRY` variable in your system

+### 2. Set up the .env.local file

+Make a copy of `.env.local.template` and provide the values.

 1. Ensure you've got a docker daemon installed (You'll be running docker commands)
 2. Copy the local.env.template to local.env and set your environment variables
 3. Run `docker compose up`